 A close up of the refrigerated wine storage in a custom dark wood cabinet and refrigerator drawers underneath it.
 Oversized wrought iron drawer and door handles coordinate beautifully with the handcrafted iron chandelier, above.

-Spanish Interior Design Lighting
+Spanish Interior Design: Lighting

 Lighting in a Spanish style interior design is very important when building out a high end renovation.
 The homeowners invested a lot of time picking out the styles for Spanish lighting for their home.
 Their choices paid off with a stunning result throughout their home.